ucsb-cs148/s21/_lab/lab02.md

 **Graded ({{page.num}}-T)**: (20 pts) towards the team part of your grade for {{page.num}}.

 This part of the team grade is for the mechanics of:
-* (10 pts) naming a retro leader for the [lect06](https://ucsb-cs148.github.io/s21/lectures/lect06/)) retro and record their name in your new LEADERSHIP.md file.
-Also list there the leaders for Sprint planning meetings, and other major coordination meetings.
+* (10 pts) naming a retro leader for the [lect06](https://ucsb-cs148.github.io/s21/lectures/lect06/)) retro and record their name in your new LEADERSHIP.md file (described in [lect05](https://ucsb-cs148.github.io/s21/lectures/lect05/)).
+Also list there the leaders for previous and scheduled Sprint planning meetings, and other major coordination meetings.
 * (10 pts) your LEARNING.md file (described in [lect05](https://ucsb-cs148.github.io/s21/lectures/lect05/)) is filled with information about your tech stack background and learning trajectory.
 </div>